-- Be a Form Tutor to an assigned group of students - Promote the general progress and wellbeing of individual students and of the Tutor Group as a whole - Liaise with Heads of House to ensure the implementation of the school's Pastoral System - Register students, ensure that they arrive punctually to school, that they are following the school's uniform policy and have with them the appropriate equipment to learn - Challenge poor attendance and punctuality in accordance with the Attendance Policy - Reward good attendance and punctuality in accordance with the Attendance Policy - · Accompany students to assemblies and remain with them, as detailed in the SQREH - Monitor the academic and pastoral progress of students, intervening when appropriate following reporting windows - Monitor ClassCharts on a daily basis and discuss issues with students, reinforcing the praise as outlined on praise postcards etc. - Consistently apply the Ladder of Consequences through applying the school's sanctions and rewards system, keeping up to date records of incidents involving students - Communicate, as the first point of contact, with parents of students over issues related to student progress and behaviour, including participation in the school's reporting process - Alert the appropriate staff to problems experienced by students and participate in the process of resolving these - Deliver the tutorial programme in line with the agreed plan and as directed by the relevant Head of House - Set a good example in terms of dress, punctuality and attendance.
+- Be a Form Tutor to an assigned group of students - Promote the general progress and wellbeing of individual students and of the Tutor Group as a whole - Liaise with Heads of House in relation to pupil conduct and behaviour - Register students, ensure that they arrive punctually to school, that they are following the school's uniform policy and have with them the appropriate equipment to learn - Challenge poor attendance and punctuality in accordance with the Attendance Policy - Reward good attendance and punctuality in accordance with the Attendance Policy - Accompany students to assemblies and remain with them - Monitor the academic and pastoral progress of students, intervening when appropriate following reporting windows - Monitor ClassCharts on a daily basis and discuss issues with students, reinforcing the praise. - Consistently apply the Ladder of Consequences through applying the school's sanctions and rewards system, keeping up to date records of incidents involving students - Communicate, as the first point of contact, with parents of students over issues related to student progress and behaviour, including participation in the school's reporting process - Alert the appropriate staff to problems experienced by students and participate in the process of resolving these - Deliver the tutorial programme in line with the agreed plan and as directed by the relevant Head of House - Set a good example in terms of dress, punctuality and attendance.